 If we do require this information we will safely and securely direct you to one of our third party provider’s portals and they will ask you to provide your bank account details to enable them to gain access to your BTI.

 As soon as your BTI is received by the third party it will be reported back to us in the form of a completed search.
-We will use this information to help us assess your suitability for a loan.
+We will use this information to help us assess your suitability for a loan or to promote other third-party products that may be of interest to you.

 For further information on how we collect and use BTI please click here.
 If you borrow from us and do not repay in full and on time, we will register such information with CRAs who will record the outstanding debt.